emberjs/website/source/guides/testing/test-helpers.md

 * `currentURL()`
   - Returns the current URL.

-### Using sync and async helpers together
+### Using synchronous and asynchronous helpers together

-All of your tests will include both synchronous and asynchronous helpers.
-Here's an example of how the different test helpers are intended to work
+All of your integration tests will include both synchronous and asynchronous helpers.
+Here's an example of how the different test helpers are intended to work together:
-together:

 ```javascript
 test("simple test", function(){